Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 If physical proximity is the problem:

 It's okay to sleep separately after a fight.
-This isn't punishment or abandonment—it's nervous system management.
-"I need some space to help my body calm down.
+This isn't punishment or abandonment—it's taking care of yourself.
+"I need some space to help myself calm down.
 I'll see you in the morning" is a perfectly reasonable boundary.

 The Repair-Before-Sleep Strategy